 Axial Cam vs Triplex Pumps

-Triplex plunger pumps are the highest quality pressure washer pump, offering longer life and better performance.
+Triplex plunger pumps are the highest quality pressure washer pumps, offering longer life and better performance.
 They also include a larger price tag, but if you intend to use your power washer frequently, it's well worth the expense.
-If the pump breaks down, you can get it rebuilt instead of getting a new washer.
+If the pump breaks down, you can get it rebuilt instead of having to buy a whole new washer.